 Faculty support (for candidates who elected it and subject to staff availability)

-June 30, 2021 (date of deposit at the secretariat included, in five copies)
+June 30, 2023 (date of deposit at the secretariat included, in five copies + a digital copy)

 VAE application form (in French only)